 Operators lack process safety knowledge

-An ongoing theme I have observed while working with companies operating ammonia refrigeration facilities in New Zealand has been the lack of in-house expertise when it comes to the hazards of working with anhydrous ammonia.
+An ongoing theme I have observed while working with companies operating ammonia refrigeration facilities has been the lack of in-house expertise when it comes to the hazards of working with anhydrous ammonia.
 Many operators will outsource their ammonia operations to external contractors while making the assumption that they will handle the process safety requirements of their site, however this not sufficient to effectively manage process safety at their facility.

 Refrigeration doesn’t get the attention it deserves